Dolophine/Methadose (Methadone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Inpatient Drug Rehab vs. Outpatient Drug Rehab

-There are two main types of drug rehab programs: inpatient rehab and outpatient rehab.
+There are two main types of methadone rehab programs: inpatient rehab and outpatient rehab.
 Each type has its own benefits and requirements.
 The best type of drug rehab for your own methadone addiction recovery will depend on your individual needs.

-Clients enrolled in outpatient rehab programs are required to attend several group sessions each week.
+Clients enrolled in outpatient methadone rehab programs are required to attend several group sessions each week.
 These sessions are facilitated by licensed addiction counselors and held at a safe, clinical location.
 Clients participate in 12-step work, process groups, and educational lectures throughout the course of their treatment program.
 Outpatient rehab may be ideal for those who cannot commit to living at a rehab center for 90 days or who do not require the structure that inpatient treatment provides.

 Overcoming drug addiction of any kind is a lifelong process, requiring years of continued treatment.
-After completing a drug rehab program, some clients may choose to continue their treatment by enrolling in a sober living or aftercare program.
+After completing a drug rehab program, some clients may choose to continue their methadone treatment journey by enrolling in a sober living or aftercare program.

 Sober Living Programs

-Sober living programs are designed to help clients transition from a highly structured rehab program to living an independent sober lifestyle on their own.
+Sober living programs are designed to help clients transition from a highly structured methadone rehab program to living an independent sober lifestyle on their own.
 Transitional living homes provide safe, comfortable, and sober group living environments for men and women in addiction recovery.
 Often times, enrollment in a sober living program also provides access to additional recovery support services, such as: